Vanadyl perchlorate: Reactions

-Related
+Related compounds

 Other perchlorates include pervanadyl perchlorate, also known as dioxovanadium perchlorate, which contains VO_{2}^{+} ions, vanadyl diperchlorate, oxovanadium perchlorate or vanadium(IV) perchlorate, and VO(ClO_{4})_{2}, which dissolves in water.
 Vanadic perchlorate, also known as vanadium(III) perchlorate solution in water, is a green-tinged blue colour, significantly different to most other V(III) solutions, which are complexed.